Select therapeutic use:

 <3mos: not established. ≥3mos (oral soln): 5mg/kg twice daily or 10mg/kg once daily; max 300mg/day.
 Use all-tablet regimen when possible, unless unable to swallow tabs (14–<20kg): 150mg once daily or 75mg twice daily; (≥20–<25kg): 225mg once daily or 75mg in the AM and 150mg in the PM; (≥25kg): 300mg once daily or 150mg twice daily.
 Renal impairment: consider dose reduction and/or increase dosing interval.

 Not interchangeable with Epivir-HBV.
-Women, obesity, or prolonged nucleoside exposure: increased risk of lactic acidosis, hepatomegaly with steatosis.
-Other liver disease risk factors.
-Suspend therapy if lactic acidosis or pronounced hepatotoxicity (including hepatomegaly, steatosis) occurs.
-Hepatitis B virus co-infection: monitor for post-treatment exacerbation, emergence of lamivudine-resistant HBV variants.
+Not for treating chronic HBV infection; closely monitor patients co-infected with HBV and HIV for several months after stopping treatment (discontinuing therapy may exacerbate HBV infection); if appropriate, initiate anti-hepatitis B therapy may be warranted.
+Suspend if lactic acidosis or pronounced hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
 Children with prior antiretroviral nucleoside exposure, history of pancreatitis or risk factors for pancreatitis.
-Discontinue if signs/symptoms of pancreatitis occurs.
 Oral soln: lower virologic suppression rates and increased risk of viral resistance; consider monitoring HIV-1 viral load more frequently.
+Renal impairment.
+Women.
+Obesity.
+Elderly.
 Pregnancy.
 Nursing mothers: not recommended.

 Avoid concomitant sorbitol-containing products.
 Caution with drugs eliminated by active organic cationic secretion (eg, trimethoprim).
 Monitor for treatment-associated toxicities (esp. hepatic decompensation) with interferon-alpha with or without ribavirin.

-Adults: headache, nausea, malaise, fatigue, nasal signs/symptoms, diarrhea, cough; lactic acidosis, severe hepatomegaly with steatosis, fat redistribution, immune reconstitution syndrome.
-Children: fever, cough, rash; pancreatitis, paresthesias, peripheral neuropathy.
+Headache, nausea, malaise, fatigue, nasal signs/symptoms, diarrhea, cough; lactic acidosis, severe hepatomegaly with steatosis, immune reconstitution syndrome.
+Children: fever, cough, rash; pancreatitis (discontinue if occurs), paresthesias, peripheral neuropathy.

 Register pregnant patients exposed to lamivudine by calling (800) 258-4263.